Monkey meat: China

 Monkey meat has traditionally been viewed as a "prized" delicacy in Chinese cuisine, and is also believed to have medicinal qualities.
 In early 1934, the consumption of monkey meat alongside that of monkey brains was banned in Guangdong; an edict declared that "monkeys possess many of the traits of man, and also a considerable amount of intelligence, and should therefore be given protection."
 The order was purportedly given by Chen Jitang.

 India

 In April 2014, photographs of "hundreds" of monkey carcasses meant for consumption in Chhattisgarh went viral; despite the outcry by animal activists, however, government officials did little to address the issue, and even expressed scepticism at the photographs, as monkeys are sacred in most parts of India west of the Siliguri corridor.

 Indonesia

 Indonesia is predominantly Muslim, and most Indonesians do not consume monkey meat.
 However, in Sulawesi, the Minahasan, a non-Muslim minority group, are known monkey eaters, and consider the crested black macaque a delicacy.

-Japan

-Monkey meat has been historically seen as a delicacy in select areas of Japan including Hongū and Nagano, though current consumption is extremely rare at best.
-A Nagano proverb states, "Don't feed your wife autumn monkey to do so would be to waste a fine-tasting delicacy".
-A myriad of health benefits are said to be derived from the consumption of monkey meat, and, for instance, Japanese women allegedly consume monkey meat after childbirth to regain their vigour.